 1. With eight places to explore and miles of trails through wetlands and woodlands with rocky terrain and picturesque coastal trails, Essex, Massachusetts is a popular destination for hiking, mountain biking, cross-country skiing, nature walks and birdwatching.
 Three conservation organizations manage properties here: Greenbelt, Manchester Essex Conservation Trust and The Trustees of Reservations.
 All are open from dawn to dusk with plenty of free parking.
-If golf is your game, head to Cape Ann Golf Club (open year round, weather-permitting) where the the par 3, 7th hole which is only reachable by hitting over the marsh was also recognized in North Shore Golf Magazine’s ”Top hardest holes on the North Shore.“
+If golf is your game, head to Cape Ann Golf Club (open year round, weather-permitting) where the the par 3, 7th hole–which is only reachable by hitting over the marsh–was recognized in North Shore Golf Magazine’s ”Top hardest holes on the North Shore.“

 Photo: Artist Jim Clyde at Paglia Park

 2. Essex is a favorite spot for plein air painters.
 Set up your easel to capture Essex's beautiful farmlands, coastal views of the Essex River and the Great Marsh at the Greenbelt’s Allyn Cox Reservation, Cogswell’s Grant and Paglia Pocket Park (across from Perkins Marine.)
 David P. Curtis offers classes at the Cox Reservation throughout the year and during the annual Cape Ann Plein Air event in October, you'll find nationally recognized plein air painters from across the country creating masterpieces of local scenes.